The Chick: Nagisa (Keet). Gou also fulfills this role in the swim club, being their manager.

 By the last episode he's gone from this◊ to this.◊

 Parental Abandonment: A relatively mild case, but he's alone in his house because his father left for business and his mother decided to go with him.
-Or not so mild, considering his abandonment issues are part of the reason he's so obsessed with swimming.

 Security Blanket: In High Speed!, Haruka admits to himself that he keeps turning to water when feels uncomfortable or when he can't change anything.
 Like Rin moving to Australia when he was just warming up to him.

 Shameless Fanservice Guy: All he wants to do is swim, but at each opportunity, his clothes just so happen to be in the way and he doesn't care where he is when he takes them off.

 Shower of Angst: Haru had this after he lost to Rin.
 With the trope, you know it's bad when Haru doesn't feel good with water.
 He got better after his teammates gave him a "we're here for you" call.

 The Stoic: He is first to be seen as this, but then episode 5 came along...

 Supreme Chef: Haru is an excellent cook, and always has been, according to Nagisa.
 One of the audio dramas follows Haru teaching Makoto how to make mackerel braised in miso sauce; all the while, Makoto continually remarks on Haru's cool competence and air of professionalism as he works.
 The finished dish (which Haru turns into mackerel fried rice, in the end, as Makoto is a dedicated but somewhat hapless culinary student) is apparently delicious, judging by Makoto's rave review of it.

 Technician Versus Performer: Performer to Rei (and to a lesser extent Rin)'s Technician; he doesn't care about entry angles or initial velocity or even improving his time, he just wants to swim.
 And he's good at it.